Bibliography

 Laugh-In

-Debuting in 1968, Rowan and Martin’s Laugh-In took a different approach to political satire, relying less on direct commentary and more on rapid-fire humor and visual gags.
+Debuting in 1968, Rowan & Martin’s Laugh-In took a different approach to political satire, relying less on direct commentary and more on rapid-fire humor and visual gags.
 The show became a massive success, topping Nielsen ratings for multiple seasons and marking a rare moment when a non-sitcom comedy dominated television.

 With weekly viewership reaching tens of millions, the show proved that, for many Americans, satire about the news could be just as compelling, if not more so, than the news itself.